sh3yash/sh3yash/README.md

 ## Featured Projects 🚀

--
-- **Realtime Chat App** - Built with HTML, CSS, JavaScript, Bootstrap, Spring Boot.
-- **Journal App** - A personal journal app using SpringBoot MongoDB and Kafka for data storage and message handling.
- **Student Grading System** - Automates student grade calculations using Java.
-- **Stock Trading Platform** - Implements core trading functionalities.

----
+- **Beauty Ecommerce Platform** - Built using MERN Stack and integrate features like personalized Chatbot.
+- **Plant Disease Recognition Project** - Developed using AIML which recognizes the disease in a plant after scanning it.
+ **Agriculture Financial Advisor** - Automates the financial process related to agriculture built using MERN Stack.